 The progression of Rock in the 1960’s, and the inspiration it gave young people to take up music, caused an explosion of Rock in the 1970’s.

-There have been many outstanding Rock musicians and songs in all of the decades after the ’70’s, but whether it’s called Rock & Roll or Rock, it’s definitely taking a back seat to other types of music.
+There have been many outstanding Rock musicians and songs in all of the decades after the ’70’s, but whether it’s called Rock & Roll or Rock, it’s currently taking a back seat to other types of music.
 Maybe there are young musicians practicing on their guitars, keyboards and drums, ready to return Rock back into wide popularity.
 We hope Neil Young is right…”Hey, Hey, My My, Rock & Roll Can Never Die”.